 Republican Congressman Mark Sanford is teaming up with Lowcountry Local First to oppose North Charleston’s use of tax incentives to lure a big-box national retailer to town.

-Bass Pro Shops, an outdoor merchandise superstore, confirmed in December that it would build a 130,000- to 150,000-square-foot store in the Ingleside Plantation development between I-26 and Palmetto Commerce Parkway.
-But that announcement came at a cost: the City of North Charleston promised the company that it will only have to pay half of the sales taxes it owes over the first 15 years of operation.
+North Charleston reeled in a big one last year: Bass Pro Shops, an outdoor merchandise superstore, confirmed in December that it would build a 130,000- to 150,000-square-foot store in the Ingleside Plantation development between I-26 and Palmetto Commerce Parkway.
+But that announcement came at a cost: North Charleston promised the company that it will only have to pay half of the sales taxes it owes over the first 15 years of operation.

 North Charleston isn’t the only government to cut a special deal with Bass Pro Shops.
 According to a 2012 study by the Franklin Center for Government and Public Integrity, Bass Pro and its competitor, Cabela’s, received or were promised a combined $2.2 billion in incentives from state and municipal governments over the course of 15 years.
 Bass Pro alone received $1.3 billion of those incentives.